santagoy/san-tagoy-xyz/content/posts/thundering-steps.md

   - 6 quick slots, can be pulled at a moment's notice.
   - 8 rucksack slots, takes at least 5 seconds or 1d2 rounds in combat to procure
 - Start with 2d4 x 100 hacksilver to purchase your equipment
+- You begin with a mix of 1d4+1 riding and hunting horses
 - 50% chance that you start knowing 2 Words of Power, an action and an object.

 ![art:Turkish archers shooting elevated targets for sport](/images/thundering-steps/characters.jpg)